How to Prioritize Tasks at Work Effectively

-However, by learning how to prioritize projects properly, you can turn things around and boost your productivity level.
+However, by learning how to prioritize tasks at work properly, you can turn things around and boost your productivity level.

 This article covers the steps to prioritize assignments at work to make the most of your time.